• Skip to content

 You might feel like you have more energy for and interest in sex in your second trimester.
 Your early pregnancy symptoms have probably calmed down.
 And your hormones and extra blood flow to your genitals might make it easier for you to orgasm.

-As your belly starts to grow, it might help to take the lead in finding positions that are comfortable and enjoyable for you.
+Your belly is starting to grow now, so it might help if you take the lead in finding comfortable and enjoyable positions.

 It’s also common for sexual desire to decrease in the second trimester.

 In the final months of pregnancy, you and your partner might worry more that sex could harm your baby.
-But if there are no problems with the pregnancy, you can’t hurt your baby by having sex or having an orgasm.
+But your baby is well protected if there are no problems with the pregnancy and your waters haven’t broken.

 With your belly getting bigger, it might be harder for you and your partner to find comfortable sexual positions.
 And you might be feeling more tired or less sexy than you usually do.
 These can all be reasons why you might not feel like having sex.